 If you’re concerned, see Seeking support below

 Depression in men

-As many as one in ten men may suffer from depression after their baby is born.
+As many as 1 in 10 men may suffer from depression following the birth of a child.

 Men experience the same feelings as women but may express their distress differently.